bennychen2004181026/Ruby-Quiz-App/README.md

 #### R10 Help documentation

 My ruby quiz app is for the people who want to effectively memorize the computer science knowledge by play the quiz game in the app.
 My app also provide custom feature to allow user to make their own custom quiz collection.
-Throughout the custom makeing process, user can get advantage that when collecting their own quiz, they can practice with brain and eventually help their initial purpose.
+Throughout the custom making process, user can get advantage that when collecting their own quiz, they can practice with brain and eventually help their initial purpose.
 When play the quiz game, the time limited feature can provide more pressure to push user on studying.

 ## Installation